-While individual HSS faculty have developed online and hybrid courses over the past several years, such courses represented a relatively small percentage of our overall schedule, and were not part of any strategic vision or plan.
-At the same time, student feedback from both the Student Satisfaction Inventory (SSI) and the Community College Survey of Student Engagement (CCSSE) routinely indicated that “finding classes that fit with my schedule” has been a barrier to completion.
+While individual HSS faculty had developed online and hybrid courses in the past, such courses represented a relatively small percentage of our overall schedule, and were not part of any strategic vision or plan.
+At the same time, student feedback from both the Student Satisfaction Inventory (SSI) and the Community College Survey of Student Engagement (CCSSE) routinely indicated that “finding classes that fit with my schedule” had been a barrier to completion.
 Indeed, a systematic review of scheduling practices at KCC not only revealed that there were significant inconsistencies within the schedule developed by each division, but that there were significant scheduling conflicts among required classes across the institution.

 Limitations of the Current Scheduling Template